 What should I expect when I arrive at the test center?

-Please watch this video explaining the health and safety measures prior to attending your exam in 2021.
-The protocols are robust and designed to protect examinees and test center staff for the full duration of time they are in the building.
-The AAMC continues to monitor the health and safety protocols and will continue this practice in 2021 to remediate issues and make improvements.
-Please visit our health and safety page for more information.
+Please review the health and safety measures posted on our website prior to attending your exam in 2022.
+The AAMC continues to monitor the health and safety protocols and will continue this practice in 2022 to remediate issues and make improvements.

 Can I wear more than one mask?